 Drought is Widespread Across Texas

-Summer is here and drought is already occurring across much of our state.
-As of late July, 2020, the portion of Texas experiencing some level of drought conditions is slowly increasing as the heat of summer sets in.
+As 2020 ends, drought continues across much of our state.
+As of December 2020, the portions of Texas experiencing some level of drought conditions has increased dramatically over the past year.

-There have been several harsh droughts in Texas’ history; notably, the seven-year drought of the 1950s, and the major drought beginning in 2010 and lasting through 2015.
+There have been several droughts of note in Texas’ history; notably, the seven-year drought of the 1950s, and the major drought beginning in 2010 and lasting through 2015.
 Check out this interactive story map to see how the most recent major drought evolved.

 Drought is one of the most common and costly types of natural disasters in the United States.
 It can impact the economy, environment, and society by limiting water, impacting habitat, and triggering health and safety problems.
 In general, drought is considered a prolonged period of below normal precipitation.
 Scientists consider factors such as rainfall amounts, vegetation conditions, soil moisture, and reservoir levels when characterizing droughts.